Changes to your studies – interrupting, withdrawing, re- sitting, transferring

 - Make an appointment to see your supervisor, personal tutor or academic adviser for help thinking through your options

-- Find out about study skills support at QMUL.
+- Find out about study skills support at Queen Mary.

-- Visit the QMUL Careers and Enterprise Centre to find out about other courses or career options.
+- Visit the Queen Mary Careers and Enterprise Centre to find out about other courses or career options.

 - How easy will it be to find work if you leave?